Principal $\infty$-Bundles and Smooth String Group Models: Smooth spaces and -topoi

 In the second equivalence we have used that $\rmR_e$ takes values in $L_I \bH_\infty \subset \bH_\infty$ and that on objects in $L_I \bH_\infty$ the morphism $\wc \circ \Gamma \to 1_{\bH_\infty}$ is an equivalence.
 From the equivalence $\rmR_e \simeq \wc$ and the adjunction $\rmS_e \dashv \rmR_e$ we infer that $\rmS_e$ is a further left adjoint to $\wc$.
 Hence, it is equivalent to the functor $\Pi$. \end{proof}

 Theorem~\ref{st:S_e and cohesion} shows that the smooth singular complex functor $\rmS_e \colon \bH_\infty \to \bS$ has a deep homotopical meaning for assigning homotopy types to objects in $\bH_\infty$ and for studying these homotopy types.
 It also provides an additional, refined, perspective on the good homotopical properties of the functor $\rmS_e$ that were found and studied in~\cite{Bun:Sm_Spaces}.
-Finally, note that it also follows that there is a natural equivalence
+Finally, note that we also obtain from this a natural equivalence